 More than one bylaw may be considered at a public hearing and more than one bylaw may be included in the public hearing notice.

 A summary report of the representations made at the public hearing must be prepared for each bylaw and maintained as a public record.
 This report must be certified as fair and accurate by the person preparing it and, if applicable, by the person to whom the hearing was delegated.

 Sometimes more people want to speak than time allows.
 In that case, the public hearing can be adjourned and resumed at a later date.
-No further notice is required if an announcement is made at the public hearing about the time and place for the resumption of the hearing.
+No further notice of the resumed hearing is required if an announcement is made at the public hearing about:

 After the close of the public hearing (either the same day or at a later meeting), the council or board may do one of the following: